Shinwari: British assessment (1885)

+Feuds and alliances

+The Shinwari tribe has been known to form alliances with the Mohmands, the Safis, and the Afridis.

+However, some sources indicate that the Mohmand tribe is frequently in a state of conflict with the Shinwari tribe.

+The Shinwari tribe has historically feuded with the Khogyani tribe, which is a Karlani sub-tribe.
+There are some historical inter-tribal feuds over land.

+Role in the Anglo-Afghan War

+During the First Afghan War, a raid on the Shinwarree valley was conducted in Nangarhar, on the 24th of July 1842 Shinwari tribesmen skirmished with the British invaders and another action occurred in the 26th of July where a larger British Artillery force engaged the tribesmen.

 Role in the Khost Rebellion

 During the Khost rebellion, the Shinwari aligned themselves with the Afghan Government and helped quell the revolt.

 Role in 1929 Afghan Civil War

 During the late 1928 riots, the Shinwari tribe were the first to openly rebel against king Amanullah Khan's imposition of various new laws, including the requirement to wear European dress, the rule that required them to send a quota of their daughters to Kabul for education and the impositions of taxes (they had never previously paid tax).
 The Shinwaris attacked Jalalabad, cutting off its water supply and closing the Kabul–Peshawar road.
 Amanullah responded by using his fledgling Air Force, including Soviet pilots, to bomb the Shinwaris.
 The use of foreign "infidels" to subjugate Muslims roused other tribes to revolt and the country descended into what would become the 1929 Afghan Civil War.

-Shinwari-tribe
+Tribe

 The Shinwaris are derived from the Kasi tribe, and are further distributed into sub-tribes: